It's useful to be aware of your possibilities when choosing a fabric for your swimwear line or a future buy.

 Is nylon or polyester better for swimsuits?

-When it comes to the look, polyester is more matte, while nylon has a shiny finish.
-Both polyester and nylon are soft, durable, and easy to clean.
+When it comes to appearance, nylon has a shiny sheen while polyester is more matte.
+Both polyester and nylon are comfortable, strong, and simple to maintain.

 How do you prepare the fabric before sewing?

 - Before you cut your fabric, wash and dry it.
 When you wash your fabric before cutting it, shrinkage is guaranteed to take place before your garment or sewing project is cut out.